Finance for Humans

 RRSP or TFSA?
 Pick the Right Tax-Advantaged Account

 Let’s dwell a minute longer on tax-advantaged retirement accounts, because they’re really important.
 There are two types of tax-advantaged retirement accounts in Canada, the Registered Retirement Savings Plan (RRSP) and the Tax Free Savings Account (TFSA).
 Both offer major tax advantages, but they have some key differences, which you can read all about here.
 Generally speaking, though, if you make less than $50,000 a year, you should contribute to a TFSA first, then to an RRSP.
 If you make more $50,000/year, max out your RRSP first, since doing so will significantly reduce your taxable income.
 Again, read this if you really want to understand the intricacies of RRSPs vs. TFSAs.
-The limit for your TFSA is $6,000 for 2022; the limit for an RRSP is 18% of your income up to a total contribution of $29,210.
+The limit for your TFSA is $6,000 for 2022 and $6,500 for 2023.
+The limit for an RRSP is 18% of your earned income from the previous year, up to a total contribution of $30,780.

 You did it!
 You’re now ready to be a pro freelancer and to set up your automatic bank transfers — one that goes to an account for paying taxes, one that goes into a rainy-day fund (till you get enough in it), and one that goes into an RRSP or a TFSA.
 Then, once the money is withdrawn, pretend that’s gone forever — or at least until tax season or until you’re ready to retire.
 In the meantime, enjoy your sweet, sweet, professional freedom and all your non-existent 10:33 p.m. angry Sunday emails.